Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 As discussed previously, the process of assembly is more complicated for metagenomes than single genomes.
 The quality of assembly for a single genome is dependent on many variables, including the quality of the sample used to generate the data.
 For metagenome assembly this problem is confounded.
 This means the quality of metagenome assemblies is generally poor.

-In this episode we will cover how to check the quality of your genome assembly.
+In this episode we will cover how to check the quality of your metagenome assembly.

-## What makes an assembly bad?
+## What makes an assembly poor quality?

-The quality of a metagenome assembly is characterised by many variables.
-Most of these variables affect how many pieces the assembly is in and how complete the genomes are.
-Other variables to consider:
+Many things affect the quality of a metagenome assembly.
+Most of these variables affect how many fragments the genome is in and how complete the sequencing was.
+Some important variables are discussed in more detail below.

-- Low contiguity
-- High duplication/ poor completeness
-- Chimeric contigs
-- Low base quality within contigs

-This is not an exhaustive list.

 ### Low contiguity

 Contiguity is how fragmented the assembly is.
-If an assembly is highly contiguous, it means that there are long stretches of the genome that are pieced together.
+If an assembly is highly contiguous, it means that there are long stretches of the genome that have been successfully pieced together.

+Contiguity is affected by the quality of the original sample and the technology/process used for processing.
+In general the shorter the reads are the mor fragmented the genome will be.
+As a result, short read only assemblies tend to be less contiguous.
+Longer fragments make it easier to span areas that are tricky to assemble, like repeats.

 Contiguity is strongly correlated with both the technology used and the quality of the original DNA used.
 "Short read"-only assemblies are often very fragmented as it is much more difficult to assemble the short reads into a contiguous assembly.
 With long reads it is easier to span bits of a genome that are tricky to reassemble, like repeats.

-However, the length of the long reads is dependent on the size of the DNA used to prepare the sample for sequencing.
-For example, bead beating is typically required as part of the DNA extraction process for metagenomes.
-This process gives reads which are longer than short reads (150-300bp) but shorter than most long reads (5kbp versus 30 or 40 kbp).
+However, some preparation methods, such as bead-beating, result in long-reads which are relatively short.

-The main downstream problems for this include if you are interested in looking at uninterrupted sections of the genome, for instance if you were identifying a large structural difference like a large insertion occuring in a genome, this might be hard to identify in a very fragmented assembly.
-However if you use long reads if you are trying to identify genes, the assembly can still be quite fragmented and be able to predict gene coordinates.
+This is worth bearing in mind if you need to look at long uninterrupted sections of the genome (e.g. if you were trying to identify a large structural difference) as in this case you would struggle to use a fragmented assembly.

+### High duplication

+Duplication is having multiple copies of the same genome region in the assembly.

+This is difficult to ascertain from a whole metagenome assembly but in later steps it is easier to exclude duplicates (this comes after binning).
+However, it is possible to see whether a genome has excess duplication based on the overall assembly size - if it is much bigger than expected then there may have been duplication.

-### High duplication/ poor completeness
+### Poor completeness

-A duplication is when you have multiple copies of the same genome region in the assembly.
-This is more difficult to ascertain from a whole metagenome assembly, but when you have binned the assembly into MAGs, which are putative single organisms, then most genes should occur a defined number of times.
-We will use checkM in a [later episode](https://cloud-span.github.io/metagenomics04-binning_funa/02-binning_quality/index.html) which compares the number of marker genes observed in a bin to a database.
-However in terms of whole metagenome stastistics you can typically see whether a genome has a lot of duplication if the assembly size is much higher than you would expect compared to similar metagenomes.
-Again this is more difficult for metagenomes, but is worth considering.
-Alongside regions of the genome being present in additional copies sometimes we have regions that are not in the assembly that we would expect, this means that the metagenome is not very complete.
-Again, we will be using checkM later to check this.
+Sometimes there an regions of the assembly that are unexpectedly missing, meaning the metagenome is incomplete.

 ### Chimeric Contigs